Bay View High School (Canada): Second location (Upper Tantallon)

 In 2002, the Nova Scotia Department of Education released an evaluation report as a result of an environmental assessment of the building and grounds.
 Several potential health and safety concerns were identified which led to the closure of the school.
 During this time, students were transported to other high schools in the area and a decision was made to construct a new building for the school.
 The new school is located in Tantallon and completed construction in 2007.
 The old school was completely renovated and reopened in 2006 as Five Bridges Junior High School.

-Sports accomplishments
+Sports

 As of the 2021-2022 school year, the school mascot was changed to the "Shark".
-In 2013, the previously known Flames football team went on to finally overcome their rivals in the city the Citadel High Phoenix in the semi-finals 31–17.
-Putting to what was thought to be an unstoppable force to a halt.
-One week later they went on to beat the CPA Cheetahs in an amazing spectacle of a game with a total score of 24–23 win.
-This was the school's first championship in football in the team's existence since 2005.
+In 2013, the previously known Flames football team went on to beat their rivals the Citadel High Phoenix.
+One week later they went on to beat the CPA Cheetahs.
+This was the school's first football championship since being created in 2005.